ethyca/fides/docs/fides/docs/guides/masking_strategies.md

 specified length.
 If format preservation is specified, for example, we still want to know that an email was an email, we might tack on an email-like suffix.

-Note the arguments to the __init__ method - there is a field configuration of type `RandomStringMaskingConfiguration`.
+Note the arguments to the __init__ method.
+There is a field configuration of type `RandomStringMaskingConfiguration`.
 This is the configuration for the masking strategy.
 It is used to house the options specified by the client as well as any defaults that should be applied in their absence.
 All configuration classes extend from the `MaskingConfiguration` class.